Good gravy, I had no idea Cassie was learning to hack. Aside from Daria and Sloane, seems no one else did either.

 “White bean zoup wiz red, yellow, orange peppers, ohnyon, chop up garden burger and cook een zoup also.
 All vegetarian.
 Warm boule wiz buhter.”

-Boule is a crusty French bread, shaped like a ball with a flat side on the bottom.
+Boule is a crusty French bread, shaped like a ball with a flat bottom.
 Comes in several sizes, from a dinner roll to a loaf and can be made with any type of flour.
 She bought the roll size, more crust to crunch.

 Janah, “Too bad it’s only eleven.”